delta-io/delta/docs/source/delta-uniform.md

 All <Delta>, Iceberg and Hudi allow time travel queries using table versions or timestamps stored in table metadata.

-Delta and Iceberg table versions do not align by either the commit timestamp or the version ID, while Delta and Hudi commit timestamp aligns but version ID does not.
+Delta and Iceberg table versions do not align by either the commit timestamp or the version ID.
+However, Delta and Hudi commit timestamp align, but version ID does not.
 If you wish to verify which version of a Delta table a given version of an Iceberg/Hudi table corresponds to, you can use the corresponding table properties set on the Iceberg/Hudi table.
 See [_](#status).

 ## Limitations

-.. warning:: UniForm is read-only from an Iceberg/Hudi perspective, though this cannot yet be enforced since UniForm uses HMS as Iceberg catalog, while Hudi stores metadata on the file system.
+.. warning:: UniForm is read-only from an Iceberg and Hudi perspective.
+This, however, cannot be enforced as for Iceberg, UniForm uses HMS as an Iceberg catalog and for Hudi, metadata is stored on the file system.
 If any external writer (not <Delta>) writes to this Iceberg/Hudi table, this may destroy your Delta table and cause data loss, as the Iceberg/Hudi writer may perform data cleanup or garbage collection that Delta is unaware of.

 The following limitations exist: